Abstract

 "A Case Study of Workplace Language Use Within Micro, Small, Midsize, and Large Companies: Insights from Language School Students in Abidjan, Ivory Coast,"

-Global Advances in Business and Communications Conference & Journal:
+Global Advances in Business Communication: Vol. 9:

 Iss.